iamrehman16/FrontendMiniProjects/README.md

 A simple timer with animated circular progress bar and play/pause amd reset buttons.
 ## 37. Catch Insect Game
 An interesting insect catching game with bonuses and custom insects.
+## 38. Music Player
+A fine-looking MP3 player where you can seek and drag music, next, previous, play, pause and library features are included.

 ## Contributing